aumansur/dance-academy-client/README.md

-*first of all install the project with react router and tailwind css
+* first of all install the project with react router and tailwind css
+* second then home page layout setup for the project